-There is a lot that goes in to choosing the right architect for your project and it will become and important relationship for the duration of the build.
+There is a lot that goes in to choosing the right architect for your project, and it will become an important relationship for the duration of the build.

 Seeing as a building project can be stressful, it makes sense that you would want to avoid anything that could add any drama or tension to the process.

-Here are five things you should avoid saying to your chosen designer to keep the project going smoothly.
+Therefore once you've managed to find an architect, here are seven things you should avoid saying to your chosen designer to keep the project going smoothly.

 When briefing your architect, you need to give lots of information about how you live, what’s important to you and how you want to use your new home.
 You will also understandably need to include information about any specific features or requirements you have.